Can you afford to borrow money?

 Make sure you include everything you spend to get a true picture and add a bit extra to allow for inflation and any unexpected costs.

-Once you know exactly how much money you spend in any one month and how much you need as a cushion or to save, you will be able to see whether you can afford to take on any new debt.
+you’ll be able to see whether you can afford to take on any new debt.

 Review your financial commitments